SahanaLachyan08/task-5/README.md

 * **HTML5:** Structured using semantic elements like `<header>`, `<main>`, `<aside>`, `<section>`, and `<footer>`.
 * **CSS3:** Styled with modern CSS, including Flexbox, CSS Variables, and Media Queries.
-* **Google Fonts:** Imports the "Poppins" font for typography.
+* "Poppins" font for typography.

 ## Setup and Usage

-To view or use this project, simply download the files and open the `index.html` file in any modern web browser.
+To view or use this project locally, simply download the files and open the `index.html` file in any modern web browser.

 1.  **Clone the repository (or download the files):**
     ```sh